Batteries & Energy Storage

 An increasingly popular technique for studying beam-sensitive materials is the use of cryo-transfer holders to freeze the specimen at cryogenic temperatures for observation.
 Using a cryo-transfer holder minimizes unwanted surface reactions that may happen at room temperature, and also improves specimen stability under the electron beam.

-Application: Imaging discrete ions at a liquid-solid interface using low-dose cryo-electron microscopy (cryo-EM) and electron counting
+Imaging discrete ions at a liquid-solid interface using low-dose cryo-EM and electron counting